TheWROsBros/WRO-Future-Engineers-2026/README.md

 ### 4. Navigation Algorithm

-The robot uses two ultrasonic sensors mounted on the sides of the vehicle to estimate its position relative to the walls.
+The robot uses three sensors mounted on the sides of the vehicle to estimate its position relative to the walls.

 During normal driving, the software continuously compares the distance measured by both sensors and adjusts the steering angle to keep the vehicle centered on the track.